Long Grounded Thoughts: Synthesizing Visual Problems and Reasoning Chains at Scale: Abstract

 \section{Abstract}

-Recent progress in multimodal reasoning has been driven largely by undisclosed datasets and proprietary data synthesis recipes, leaving open questions about how to systematically build large-scale, vision-centric reasoning datasets, particularly for tasks that go beyond visual math.
-In this work, we introduce a new reasoning data generation framework spanning diverse skills and levels of complexity with over 1M high-quality synthetic vision-centric questions.
-The dataset also includes preference data and instruction prompts supporting both offline and online RL.
-Our synthesis framework proceeds in two stages: (1) scale, where imagery and metadata (captions, bounding boxes) are used to generate diverse, verifiable visual questions; and (2) complexity, where a composition hardening algorithm merges simpler questions from the previous stage into harder, still verifiable visual problems.
-Reasoning traces are synthesized through a two-stage process that leverages VLMs and reasoning LLMs, producing CoT traces for VLMs that capture the richness and diverse cognitive behaviors found in frontier reasoning models.
-Remarkably, we show that finetuning Qwen2.5-VL-7B on our data outperforms all open-data baselines across all evaluated vision-centric benchmarks, and even surpasses strong closed-data models such as MiMo-VL-7B-RL on V*Bench, CV-Bench and MMStar-V. Perhaps most surprising, despite being entirely vision-centric, our data transfers positively to text-only reasoning (MMLU-Pro, +2.98\%) and audio reasoning (MMAU, +1.32\%), demonstrating its effectiveness.
-Similarly, despite no containing videos or embodied visual data, we observe notable gains (+10\%) when evaluating on a single-evidence embodied QA benchmark (NiEH).
-Finally, we use our data to analyze the entire VLM post-training pipeline.
-Our empirical analysis highlights that (i) SFT on high-quality data with non-linear reasoning traces is essential for effective online RL, (ii) staged offline RL matches online RL’s performance while reducing compute demands, and, (iii) careful SFT on high quality data can substantially improve out-of-domain, cross-modality transfer.
+Despite rapid progress, multimodal reasoning still lacks a systematic approach to synthesize large-scale vision-centric datasets beyond visual math.
+We introduce a framework able to synthesize \textit{vision-centric} problems spanning diverse levels of complexity, and the resulting dataset with over 1M high-quality problems including: reasoning traces, preference data, and instruction prompts supporting SFT, offline and online RL.
+Our vision-centric synthesis framework uses a two-stage process focusing on: (1) generating diverse verifiable questions from existing images at scale, and (2) creating complex compositional visual problems by merging simpler questions.
+Remarkably, finetuning Qwen2.5-VL-7B on our data outperforms existing open-data baselines across evaluated vision-centric benchmarks, and our best configurations match or surpass strong closed-data models such as MiMo-VL-7B-RL on V*Bench, CV-Bench and MMStar-V. Notably, despite being entirely vision-centric, our data transfers positively to text-only reasoning (MMLU-Pro, +3.7\%) and audio reasoning (MMAU, +1.32\%), demonstrating its effectiveness. \rebuttal{Similarly, despite containing no embodied visual data, we observe notable gains (NiEH, +8.8\%) when evaluating open-ended embodied QA}.
+Lastly, we use our data to comprehensively analyze at scale (1M+) the entire VLM post-training pipeline showing that (i) SFT on high-quality data with cognitive behaviors on reasoning traces is essential to scale online RL, (ii) offline RL could match online RL’s performance while disaggregating compute demands, and, (iii) SFT on high quality data also improve out-of-domain, cross-modality transfer.